gee-community/geemap/README.rst

 * Creating Landsat timelapse animations with animated text using Earth Engine.
 * Searching places and datasets from Earth Engine Data Catalog.
 * Using timeseries inspector to visualize landscape changes over time.
+* Exporting Earth Engine maps as HTML files and PNG images.

 Installation